endodoug/endodoug.github.io/_posts/2016-10-20-alt-u-ios-journeyman-review.md

 GCD/Concurrency was covered thoroughly, we spent a lot of time learning/discussing/coding in a playground.
 It’s a complicated topic and I’ve always been a little intimidated by GCD, but Jerry did an excellent job with the playground - it is crystal clear and will never leave my desktop.
 Our Flickr Feed project gave us several opportunities to implement what we learned here, in fact, we used it 4 out of the 5 days.

+In addition to concurrency, we dove deep into other big topics like Accessability, Architecture, Core Location & MapKit, and Local Storage.
+There were many smaller features discussed along way, a couple of my favorites were 3D Touch and Notifications.
 Over the 5 days, I must have had 20 A-ha moments.
-I immediately implemented 3 things I learned into a current project being developed for a local business:
+I immediately implemented 3 such things into a current project being developed for a local business:

 - Using a SafariViewController - saved me a lot of time.
 - State Restoration - makes the app much more user-friendly.